Olaf Scholz: The unlikely savior of Germany's SPD | DW | 27.09.2021

 In the process, Scholz underwent a remarkable political transformation.
 As deputy chairman of the SPD youth organization Jusos, he was still a radical socialist in the 1980s, promoting "the overcoming of the capitalist economy."
 But through his work as a labor law lawyer with his own firm in Hamburg, he learned a lot about business and entrepreneurship.
 That shaped him.

-Scholz was SPD secretary-general, federal labor minister, interior senator, and governing mayor of Hamburg before becoming finance minister in 2018.
+Scholz has been SPD secretary-general, federal labor minister, state interior minister and governing mayor of Hamburg before becoming finance minister in 2018.
 He wants to govern with the Greens and with the FDP.
 But they will also be courted by the CDU/CSU.
-Who will win the race in the end — and whether Olaf Scholz will move into the chancellery — will only become clear in the coming weeks as exploratory talks begin.
+Who will win the race in the end — and whether Olaf Scholz will move into the chancellery — will only become clear in the coming weeks, as exploratory talks get underway.

-This article was translated from German.
-It was first published in April 2021, and has been updated to reflect recent developments.

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society, with an eye toward understanding this year’s elections and beyond.
 You can sign up here for the weekly email newsletter Berlin Briefing, to stay on top of developments as Germany enters the post-Merkel era.

-Note: This article was translated from German.
-It was first published in April 2021 and has been updated to reflect recent developments.